Three people fishing at sunset from a boat in Fushimi Provincial Park.

 Sandbar Provincial Park

 Fish for pike, walleye and bass in and around the waters of Sandbar Lake.
-In addition, anglers staying at this campground north of Ignace have their choice of the excellent fisheries spread along the Hwy 599 corridor.
+In addition, anglers staying at this campground north of Ignace have their choice of the excellent fisheries spread along the Highway 599 corridor.

 Location: ON-599, Ignace